-It’s matchday 28 in the Premier League and BetVictor Brand Ambassador Michael Owen is here to provide his best bets ahead of the action.
+It’s matchday 28 in the football Premier League and BetVictor Brand Ambassador Michael Owen is here to provide his best bets ahead of the action.

 Listen to this week’s BetVictor Podcast for a North London Derby Preview, EFL chat with Gab Sutton and our big Cheltenham Preview.